burrrata/cryptoeconomics.study_rust_edition/README.md

-A Rust book that aims to follow along with [Cryptoeconomics.Study](https://cryptoeconomics.study), but in Rust, using no external libraries, rolling everything by hand, here, in mdBook.
+~Ch1 ~follows along with [Cryptoeconomics.Study](https://cryptoeconomics.study), but in Rust, using no external libraries, rolling everything by hand, here, in mdBook.

 # Cryptoeconomics.Study Stuff